 Tanker Trucks Pose Unique Dangers on the Roads

-There are many reasons why Tanker Trucks and all large trucks cause wrecks.
+There are many reasons why tanker trucks cause wrecks.
 Often the reason is negligence or recklessness on the part of the truck driver or trucking company, such as:

 - Aggressive driving or tailgating